-Prior to any such default, you may also give us a right to use such assets.
-Until such time as we exercise such right of use, the assets continue to belong to you.
-Once we exercise the right of use (e.g. by posting the assets to a clearing broker), the assets will cease to belong to you and in effect become our assets, at which point you will bear our credit risk in a similar way to the title transfer arrangements.
+Prior to any such default, you may also give us a right to use such assets, in which case the assets continue to belong to you.
+Once we exercise the right of use (e.g. by posting the assets to a clearing broker) you will bear our credit risk in respect of the return of such assets.
 The circumstances in which we may exercise such right of use and the purposes for which we may use any assets will be set out in the indirect client clearing agreement between us.

-What is the impact if we treat cash you transfer to us as client money in accordance with the FCA client money rules?
+What is the impact if we treat cash you transfer to us as client funds in accordance with Articles L. 533-10, II 8° and L. 440-7 to L. 440-10 of the Financial Code?

-This question is separate to the question of what level of segregation you want and results from the FCA's client money regime rather than the Indirect Clearing RTS.
-However, if we hold your cash as client money, your choice of account type could impact how any cash balance returned to us (or our insolvency practitioner) on our default is treated.
-Whether or not we will treat cash collateral that we receive from you or on your behalf as client money will be set out in the indirect client clearing agreement related to the applicable Indirect Client Transaction.
-We may not treat cash as client money where we are a bank or you provide cash to us on a title transfer basis (see under "Do you provide assets to us on a title transfer or a security interest basis?" above).
+This question is separate to the question of what level of segregation you want and results from the French client funds regime rather than the Indirect Clearing RTS.
+However, if we hold your cash as client funds, your choice of account type could impact how any cash balance returned to us (or our insolvency practitioner) on our default is treated.
+Whether or not we will treat cash collateral that we receive from you or on your behalf as client funds will be set out in the indirect client clearing agreement related to the applicable Indirect Client Transaction.
+We may not treat cash as client funds where (i) we are a credit institution, (ii) you provide cash to us on a title transfer basis or (iii) we exercise the right of use you have given to us (see under "Do you provide assets to us on a title transfer or a security interest basis?" above).

-If we do treat cash transferred to us as client money, then we will follow the FCA client money rules in respect of such cash.
-In this case, unless we are declared to be in default by a clearing broker, the FCA client money rules apply in the same way to cash you provide to us as margin for Indirect Client Transactions as they apply to cash we treat as client money in relation to other types of business.
-We will be permitted to transfer client money held as margin to a clearing broker in certain circumstances.5
+If we do treat cash transferred to us as client funds, then we will follow the French client funds rules in respect of such cash.
+In this case, unless we are declared to be in default by a clearing broker, the French client funds rules apply in the same way to cash you provide to us as margin for Indirect Client Transactions as they apply to cash we treat as client funds in relation to other types of business.
+We will be permitted to transfer client funds held as margin to a clearing broker in certain circumstances.6

-However, if we are declared to be in default by a clearing broker, and the clearing broker cannot port or return the balance to you directly and the balance has instead to be returned to us (or our insolvency practitioner) for the account of our clients (see "What happens if porting is not achieved" in Part One A above), there are some important differences in how the FCA client money rules would apply.
+However, if we are declared to be in default by a clearing broker, and the clearing broker cannot port or return the balance to you directly and the balance has instead to be returned to us (or our insolvency practitioner) for the account of our clients (see "What happens if porting is not achieved" in Part One A above), there are some important differences in how the French client funds rules would apply.